zhiwei2017/named_enum/docs/source_code.rst

             enumeration item in which the value of the field `first` matches the given `field_value`.

-            :param field_value: different values: key to search for
+            :param field_value: value of the field `first` to search for
+            :type field_value: int, str, object, ...
             :return: True, if has at least one matching; otherwise False.
+            :rtype: bool

             .. code-block:: python